 Standard 2: This is a cross-curricular unit that draws on social studies, economics, science, and mathematics, and also provides conditions for social-emotional development.

 Teaching kids gratitude and empathy is hard.
 Ditto for really driving home the concept of wants and needs.
 So while trying to come up with a lesson plan using TinkerCAD, I started thinking about how I could get my kids to really think about what it is that they need and what it is like to live in different circumstances.
 In order to do this, I naturally choose to colonize Mars.

 This would be a good unit for students ranging from 3rd to 5th graders.
 It is an integrated unit that touches on math, science, social studies, and economics.

-For those who are new to TinkerCAD here is an introduction.
+For those who are new to TinkerCAD there is an introduction above.

 We start with a simple question: If we were going to start a new civilization on Mars, what would we need?
 After some discussion of this and related questions, we watch this video to see that living on Mars may be a reality before the students turn 30 years old.

 From here students brainstorm twenty things they can’t live without.

 The next day, with a partner they watch three videos like this one from Kids in Other Countries.

 The partners come up with a list of no more than ten things they cannot live without.
 These are labeled needs; anything else is labeled a want.
 We spend time reflecting on the needs and how they are obtained in different communities and environments.
 For example: how did James get food in the video?
 How do you get food in your house?
 How could we get food on Mars?

 Once the students have a clear idea what they will need and how they are going to get it on Mars, they start designing their communities in TinkerCAD and write up the Key to the Community: a document that outlines the needs they have identified and how the people in the human community on Mars will obtain it.